Showing posts with label quail. Show all posts

 Déglacé on French menus:

 Le Filet de Loup de Mer, Braisé, Déglacé de Vin Blanc – A braised filet of European Sea Bass served with a deglazed sauce; the sauce has been made with the fish’s cooking juices flavored with the addition of white wine.
-A great deal of thought will have gone into choosing the right wine for this fish to create the matching taste.
+A great deal of thought will have gone into choosing the right wine to create the matching taste.
 Ask the waiter for more information on the wine used.

 Deglazing.